Bookclubbers without boundaries in Nelson, New Zealand

 Your umbilical cord is buried on the homestead; in the empty space that widens within at every step, you feel it tugging.

-“The book is jarring but hopeful and its anti-hero Tambu is an emotive parallel for a country with a new and promising future.
+“The book is jarring but hopeful and Tambu is an emotive parallel for a country with a new and promising future.
 Zimbabwe, and Tambu, must look for opportunities in its new-look reality and acknowledge that the past cannot be erased, but must be respected as something that will continue to shape them.

 “Told in second person, as though Tambu is trying to distance herself from her past, ensures we, the readers, are intimately invested.
 The episodic wanderings of Tambu can seem a little disruptive to the flow of the plot but if you remember her experiences are also notations of a post-colonial era’s history, the plot is more meaningful.” – Rachel